 • Ain Chung Ph.D.

-Currently postdoctoral in Amar Sahay’s lab, Harvard University.
+Currently Assistant Professor, KAIST, Korea (former postdoc in Amar Sahay’s lab, Harvard University)

 • Basma Radwan Ph.D.

-Currently postdoctoral fellow in Dipesh Chaudhury's lab at NYU Abu Dhabi
+Currently Finance Consultant, NYC (former postdoc in Dipesh Chaudhury's lab at NYU Abu Dhabi)

 • Benjamin Lee M.D., Ph.D.